 \subsubsection{Text Feature Extraction}

-With the rapid development of deep learning technology, word embedding technology has also been widely used to extract text features.
-Word embedding technology uses a shallow neural network to learn the semantic information of words, and uses Euclidean distance to measure the similarity between words.
-Unlike traditional one-hot encoding methods, word embedding technology can map high-dimensional sparse feature vectors to low-dimensional dense feature vectors, thus saving a lot of computing resources and solving the problem that one-hot encoding cannot distinguish the semantic gap between words.
-A commonly used word embedding method is Word2Vec \cite{chen2019audio}, which contains two different forms: CBOW \cite{ghosh2021depression} and Skip-gram \cite{du2020cross}.
+With the rapid development of deep learning, word embedding has also been widely used to extract text features. {Before embedding, raw text data typically undergoes several preprocessing steps to improve the quality and consistency of the input.
+These steps often include tokenization, lowercasing, punctuation and stop-word removal, and in some cases, lemmatization or stemming.
+Some studies also perform syntactic or dependency parsing to capture the structural relationships between words, which can further enhance the semantic representation in downstream tasks.} Word embedding technology then uses a shallow neural network to learn the semantic information of words, and uses Euclidean distance to measure the similarity between words. {Unlike traditional one-hot encoding methods, word embedding technology maps high-dimensional sparse feature vectors to low-dimensional dense vectors.
+This reduces computational resource usage and addresses the issue of one-hot encoding's inability to capture the semantic gap between words.} A commonly used word embedding method is {word to vector (Word2Vec)} \cite{chen2019audio}, which contains two different forms: {continuous bag of words (CBOW)} \cite{ghosh2021depression} and Skip-gram \cite{du2020cross}.
 CBOW predicts the central word based on the surrounding words, and Skip-gram predicts the surrounding words based on the central word.
 Although the above methods can capture the semantic similarity between words, they require large datasets for training.

-Some recent studies use simple TextCNN \cite{kim2014convolutional} and GLOVE \cite{gan2022semglove} to extract text features.
-In addition, large-scale predictive pre-training models such as BERT \cite{ma2021t} and RoBERTa \cite{kim2021randomly} are often used, which capture contextual information through attention mechanisms.
+Some recent studies use TextCNN \cite{kim2014convolutional} and {global vectors for word representation (GLOVE)} \cite{gan2022semglove} to extract text features.
+In addition, large-scale predictive pre-training models such as {bidirectional encoder representations from Transformers (BERT)} \cite{ma2021t} and {robustly optimized BERT approach (RoBERTa)} \cite{kim2021randomly} are often used to capture contextual information through attention mechanisms.